spinnaker/spinnaker.io/content/en/docs/setup/quickstart.md

 linkTitle: 'Quickstart'
 weight: 1
 description: >
 Quickstart solutions that gives you the ability to try Spinnaker out quickly.
 These are not meant for production use as is.
 aliases:
 - /setup/quickstart/
 ---

-If you want to install Spinnaker on Lightweight Kubernetes (K3s) for proofs of concept, see the open source project [Minnaker](https://github.com/armory/minnaker).
-You can install Spinnaker in about 10 minutes in a local or cloud VM.

-Options for installing Spinnaker in Kubernetes:

-- [Spinnaker Operator for Kubernetes](https://github.com/armory/spinnaker-operator) is an open source Kubernetes Operator for deploying and managing Spinnaker.
-You can install a basic version of Spinnaker or use Kustomize files for advanced configuration.
-- [Spinnaker Operator](https://operatorhub.io/operator/spinnaker-operator) is an open source Helm chart for installing Spinnaker.
-- [Kubernetes Helm Chart](https://github.com/kubernetes/charts/tree/master/stable/spinnaker) **As of Nov 13, 2020, charts in this repo are no longer updated. **
+There are several simple options to trying spinnaker.
+Note that even testing spinnaker does require a fair bit of resources.
+Below references are examples only and are not official spinnaker projects but included for ease of use.

+- [Minnaker](https://github.com/armory/minnaker).
+THough this project is not maintained, it can provide basic guidance on setting up spinnaker on a simple VM.
+- [Vagrant Based local Spinnaker](https://github.com/ashleykleynhans/vagrant-jenkins-spinnaker/) is a project a member of the commmunity put together on installing spinnaker using vagrant, ansible and some scripts.

 Guides for installing Spinnaker in specific cloud environments: